KrystalZhang612/KrystalZhang612/README.md

 # ☕ Hey!
 This is Krystal Zhang.
 I am a Software Developer.
 ## About Me:
-### 🛠️ I believe 80% of programming errors are out of Typos.
 ### 💻 Building software from scratch to solve real-world problems.
 <hr>
 <br/>